 To help users reserve their free upgrade, Microsoft has pushed out KB3035583 update through Windows Update service, and users who have installed this optional update are seeing the Reserve your free Windows 10 upgrade notification.
 This also means that users who haven’t installed this optional update aren’t getting the free upgrade notification despite being eligible for the free upgrade.

 What’s happens when you reserve your free upgrade?

 First things first.
-Although you don’t necessarily need to reserve to get the free upgrade Windows 7 or Windows 8.1 to Windows 10 upgrade offer from Microsoft, when you reserve your free upgrade using Get Windows 10 app, around 29th of July, you’ll get a notification after Windows 10 is downloaded on your computer.
+You don’t necessarily need to reserve to get the free upgrade from Windows 7 or Windows 8.1 to Windows 10 upgrade offer from Microsoft.
+When you reserve your free upgrade using Get Windows 10 app, around the 29th of July, you’ll get a notification once Windows 10 is downloaded on to your computer.
 In other words, this app does nothing but automatically downloads Windows 10 installation files and alerts you when Windows 10 is ready to upgrade.
 And the best part is, you can upgrade to Windows 10 without losing installed programs.

 To reserve your free Windows 10 upgrade, please complete the following directions:

-Step 1: If you’re seeing the small Windows logo button in system tray area of the taskbar (adjacent to date and time), click on it to launch Get Windows 10 app.
+Step 1: If you’re seeing the small Windows logo button in the system tray area of the taskbar (adjacent to date and time), click on it to launch the Get Windows 10 app.